 Most people who are familiar with podcasts know where to find them.
 We play our favorite true-crime podcast on our Apple Podcasts app on the train.
 While cleaning our home, we might put on a language learning podcast on Spotify.
-But wherever you find your favorite podcast, be it Google Podcasts, PlayerFM, or Pandora, the directory of your choice receives the podcast from somewhere else.
+But wherever you find your favorite podcast, be it Google Podcasts, Apple Podcasts, or Pandora, the directory of your choice receives the podcast from a podcast hosting platform.
 How are podcasts sent to our favorite podcast directories?
 The answer is through a hosting platform.

 At the end of the day, every hosting platform serves the exact same purpose: distributing your podcast to the podcast directories.
 But ultimately, there are certain features that may not be the same across the board for each hosting platform.
 How do you know which hosting platform is right for you?
 Well, that depends on the nature of your needs and what you want to do through your hosting platform.